vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-09-polymorphism.md

 such as C++, but it is in fact the opposite of Java style languages, in which steps must be taken to prevent a method being virtual.

-You will probably now also have recognised that when method is declared as `abstract` it must also be virtual.
+You will probably now also have recognized that when a method is declared as `abstract` it must also be virtual.
 Otherwise, it would not be possible to execute that method given an apparent instance of the type it was declared in.
 When implementing an abstract method in a subclass,